-In the last three months, one or more of these actions has outraged, offended, or otherwise perturbed millions of college football fans across the country.
+In the last several months, one or more of these actions has outraged, offended, or otherwise perturbed millions of college football fans across the country.

 The Aggies are about to occupy new space on the college football landscape, that of a villain.

 Their “heel” status will only become worse as they begin winning more games under Fisher, which they surely will.
 I question how the University, football program, and its fan base will react to this status.